 By the time I reached junior high, the moving of the metal folding chairs kicked to another level when a few of my classmates started putting two folding chairs under each arm.

-In one swoop, they doubled their workload and made the rest of us look obsolete.
+In one swoop, they doubled their workload and made the rest of us obsolete.
 But how could that be?
 Was it not my desire to become a professional mover?
 How could that be if I could not perform this simple task?
 Still, I had to try.

 I eased one, then two folding chairs under my left arm.
 And with a little luck, I leaned the other two folding chairs under my right.
 Then with pure adrenaline, I lifted the four chairs off the ground without the assistance of an illegally banned substance.
 I darted out of the storage closet and into the hallway.
 But as quickly as the burst came, it dissipated.
 My arms burned.
 My shoulders drooped.
 Already on my tiptoes I gingerly negotiated each step like I was walking through a minefield.
 But there was no way.
 I was not going to make it.
-I pulled my body to the side and leaned the chairs against the wall.
+I pulled my body over and leaned the chairs against the wall.

 Calamity had been avoided, but devastation remained.
 Certainly, no homeowner would let me touch an antique china hutch if they knew I couldn’t move four folding chairs.
 Even though I was only in eighth grade, there was no way my body could cover that much ground.
 My destiny was set.
 My vision had a limited arc.
 Right there in a long, darkened hallway a new reality settled in.
 My mind wanted to move freight trains.
 My body was telling me to get excited about selling men’s clothing.